-Boyle Heights is located in East Los Angeles and is a working-class Hispanic neighborhood.
-It’s not a place where a “gringo” would usually think to hang out.
+Boyle Heights is located in East Los Angeles and is a working-class Chicano neighborhood.
+It’s not a place where “gringos” usually think to hang out.

-But, for various reasons, I’ve found myself there on several occasions to see theatre and do a Mexican coffee tasting.
-The more I saw of Boyle Heights, the more I wanted to know about it.
-Although the news may paint it as a center for gang violence, it’s really a close-knit and friendly ethnic community with a fascinating history.
+I have been there many times before to go to attend performances at CASA 0101 Theatre.
+The more learned about Boyle Heights, the more I wanted to know.
+The news often paints this neighborhood as a center for gang violence but it’s really a close-knit and friendly ethnic community with a fascinating history.

-In the 1920s, it was home to the largest Jewish population in Los Angeles with pockets of Asians, Armenians, and blacks.
-After WWII most of the Jews moved to the Westside to the Fairfax district and beyond and immigrants from Mexico and other countries moved in.
-If ever there was a melting pot community in LA, it’s Boyle Heights.
+It was home to the largest Jewish population in Los Angeles during the 1920s-1940s with pockets of Asians, Armenians, and blacks.
+Most of the Jews moved to the Westside after WWII to the Fairfax district and beyond while immigrants from Mexico and other countries moved in.
+If ever there was a melting pot community in Los Angeles, it’s Boyle Heights.

 Glimpses of its pioneer past

-The neighborhood has a number of impressive and somewhat deteriorating vintage craftsman homes.
-They were once the residences of some of LA’s city pioneers, including the Hollenbeck’s and makeup giant Max Factor.
+The neighborhood has several impressive and somewhat deteriorating vintage craftsman homes.
+They were once the residences of some of L.A.’s city pioneers, including the Hollenbeck’s and makeup giant Max Factor.

 There are also duplexes and small “bachelor-style” bungalows that were built in the 20s and 30s for city and railroad workers.